WhyGitHubb/Funniest-Script/README.md

 now just save it into text then replace all the instances of normal brackets to curly brackets in notepad! then put it all inside the Values table in funny.lua and execute!

 !
-Script not made by me !
+Original Script not made by me !